Your site speed concerns are justified!

 Talk to your developers

 Do not just send a GTMetrix report to your developers.
 It is critical that they understand what is important for you (and your customers) and then try to work towards the common goal.
-There will be several instances when the tools give out suggestions that can not be implemented, such as handling 3rd party scripts.
-Analyze if you are okay removing that chat script from a page to improve your speed or if it is truly helping you with conversions.
+There will be several instances when the tools give out suggestions that can not be implemented or are hard to implement, such as handling 3rd party scripts.
+Analyze if you are okay with removing that chat script from a page to improve your speed or if it is truly helping you with conversions.

 Furthermore, we suggest not relying solely on Synthetic Tests. on Synthetic tests.
 Instead, establish ways to gather Real User data and review site speed reports in Google Analytics.
 Try to implement as many optimizations suggested by speed tools as possible, but do not fuss over the final score too much.
 And most importantly, don’t stress only on actual loading speed.
 Pay attention to perceived speed too.